 There are three Running Down Dementia Challenges: the 100km Pioneer Challenge, the 300km Epic Challenge and the Maverick Challenge where you can pick a distance that suits you!
 Whether you want to do more than 300km, less than 100km or somewhere in between - it's up to you!

 Simply select your challenge when you sign up.
 All challenges have a fundraising target of £100 (but you can fundraise more if you want!).

-If you completed 100km last year, why not challenge yourself to our Epic 300km challenge or set your own challenge as a Maverick?
+If you completed 100km in our summer Running Down Dementia or in last year’s challenge, why not take on our Epic 300km challenge or set your own challenge as a Maverick?

 Yes!
 If you don’t have a tracking device then you can add your runs manually on your supporter page, just login to your fundraising page and add your run on your activity feed.

 a.
 If you have a tracking device, then you can connect your device through Strava, just click here.
 If you need support, then please read the following instructions to see how to link your fitness app to your JustGiving page: